CpaterCodes/Bookmarks_pairing_with_Jade/README.md

 As a User
 So I can keep track of interesting stuff
 I want to be able to see a list of bookmarks

+As a User
+So I can record sites of interest
+I want to be able to add a bookmark to my list of bookmarks

 LIST | BOOKMARK
 ----- | --------